mookman288/crisis.js/README.md

 or otherwise save a life.
 This library is a proof of concept to see if it's possible to build a system that can detect pain in users and help them wherever possible.

+###Notes

+* Primary combination sets are also checked for an optional `s` at the end.
+That means `hurt` will also check for `hurts`.
+* The pop-up will not reactivate on that input regardless of whether the user says "OK" or "Cancel."

 ###License
 ####The MIT License (MIT)